 close to the edge

-and they follow closely, the good children—
+and they follow closely, the good children—the tender children,

 the sweet children, dangling their pretty feet